KeHang-Zhu/kehang-zhu.github.io/_teaching/2023-summer-teaching.md

 ---
-title: "Teaching experience 2"
+title: "Physics-1a: Introduction to Physics (Summer 2023, Harvard)"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate course"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "Harvard University, Physics Department"
-date: 2015-01-01
+date: 2023-06-01
-location: "City, Country"
+location: "Cambridge, MA, USA"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.